CharlieDigital/chrlschn/src/content/blog/2024/a-conceptual-model-of-state-in-vue-34-using-definemodel.md

 Take note of the hierarchy in this example.
 When a user selects a contact from `Listing.vue`, the app should show the details in `Details.vue`.
 When the user edits the details and save the changes in `Details.vue`, the app should update the entry in `Listing.vue`.

-If we want to share state between `Listing.vue` and `Details.vue`, it has to either be global state or hierarchical state that starts from the common parent `Example3.vue`.
+If we want to share state between `Listing.vue` and `Details.vue`, it has to either be global state or hierarchical state that starts from the common parent `Example3.vue` — otherwise, it’s easy to see the temptation to glob everything into one massive component!

 In this case, this is what our hierarchical state looks like: